-A UWA is an effort to do substantial work, in employment or self-employment, which you stopped or reduced to below the SGA level after a short time (6 months or less) because of:
+A UWA is an effort to do substantial work, in employment or self-employment, which you stopped or reduced to below the substantial gainful activity (SGA) level after a short time (6 months or less) because of:

-- Your impairment; or - Removal of special conditions related to your impairment and essential to the further performance of your work (see page 20).
+- Your impairment; or - Removal of special conditions related to your impairment that you needed to help you work (see page 16).

-What is the benefit of a UWA if you receive SSDI?
+What is the benefit of a UWA if you receive Social Security Disability Insurance?

-When we make an SGA decision to determine if your disability continues or ceases because of your work, we do not count your earnings during a UWA.
+When we make a SGA decision to determine if your disability continues or ceases because of your work, we do not count your earnings during a UWA.

-Can a UWA occur during the Extended Period of Eligibility?
+Can a UWA occur during the Extended Period of Eligibility (EPE)?

 Yes.
-During the EPE (see page 29), we consider a UWA as part of our SGA decision for months up to and including the month we decide your disability has ceased.
+During the EPE (see page 27), we consider a UWA as part of our SGA decision for months up to and including the month we decide your disability has ceased.

-Can a UWA occur during the Trial Work Period?
+Can a UWA occur during the Trial Work Period (TWP)?

-No. We do not consider a UWA during the TWP (see page 28) or after we decide that your disability has ceased.
+No. We do not consider a UWA during the TWP (see page 26) or after we decide that your disability has ceased.

-Does a UWA affect your monthly SSI payment?
+Does a UWA affect your monthly Supplemental Security Income (SSI) payment?